 2. Small Modern Eco-Cabin Plans with a Loft “Nova”

 Total floor area: 524 ft²

 Loft: 124 ft²

 DIY building cost: $36,800

 Eco-friendly green living often means a small carbon footprint and Eco-Cabin Nova is indeed small.
 It is obvious that a one-bedroom house can be much greener than 10 bedrooms mansion.
 Unlike many larger homes plans, these small cabin floor plans with a loft feature a useful foyer/storage room leading to the dining area.
-At the same time, the living room is connected to 105 sq. ft. porch via double doors.
+At the same time, the living room is connected to a 105 sq. ft. porch via double doors.

 The upstairs space is large enough for a perfect bedroom or an office.
 The porch area can be easily extended to the left side of the house.
-Many cabin plans with wrap-around porch have a roof cover.
+Many cabin plans with a wrap-around porch have a roof cover.
 Nova’s design will allow extending the existing roof over the porch creating a nice shelter from the elements.
 What can be better than drinking a cup of hot coffee on your porch with a morning newspaper or whatever device you’re getting your news from?

 Get Nova floor plans here

 Loft: 72 ft²

 Porch: 98 ft²